paradedb/charts/README.md

 The ParadeDB Helm Chart supports Postgres 14+ and ships with Postgres 17 by default.

+The ParadeDB Helm Chart supports Postgres 13+ and ships with Postgres 16 by default.

 The chart is also available on [Artifact Hub](https://artifacthub.io/packages/helm/paradedb/paradedb).

 ## Usage